State Guide

 How much does it cost to start a food truck in Ohio?

 Total startup costs typically range from $50,000 to $175,000 depending on whether you buy used or new.
 Used trucks run $40,000–$80,000; new custom builds are $100,000–$175,000+.
-Annual government fees are among the lowest in the Midwest: a one-time $99 LLC fee with no annual report, $25 vendor's license, MFSO ranging from $135 in small counties to $400+ in Cleveland or Cincinnati, plus city-layer permits ($100–$200) in major metros.
+Annual government fees are among the lowest in the Midwest: a one-time $99 LLC fee with no annual report, $50 vendor's license, MFSO ranging from roughly $193 low-risk in Summit County to $428 high-risk in Cleveland, plus city-layer permits ($100–$200) in major metros.

 What is Ohio's MFSO license and who issues it?